Get insider access

 66.5 dB

-These headphones have a bad leakage performance, which is typical of open-back headphones.
+These headphones have a bad leakage performance, typical of open-back headphones.
 By design, they leak a lot of audio.
-People around you can easily hear your music if you listen at a high volume in an environment like an office.
+Escaping audio is concentrated primarily in the treble range, meaning people around you can easily hear your music if you listen at a high volume in an environment like an office.

 Microphone